-The future lovebirds met back in 2013, both songwriters trying to make it in Nashville.
-They were paired for a studio session that resulted in the future Tim McGraw song, "Last Turn Home."
+The future lovebirds met back in 2013, when both songwriters were trying to make it in Nashville.
+They were paired for a studio session that resulted in the future Tim McGraw song "Last Turn Home."
 Morris told People that they immediately had incredible writing chemistry.

 "It was the start of a wonderful writing relationship," she said.
 "It's one of my favorite songs that we've ever been a part of.
 It's just crazy to look back on that moment where we were both just songwriters, solely, and that song has held so much weight over the years.
 The meaning behind the song actually means more now to me and Ryan, in a weird way -- years later, it sort of hit us what the song meant."

 Eventually, the stars aligned and the timing was right for them to give it a go as a couple, after years of friendship.